SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Once data have been normalized in the Step 1, you can choose the method to find the Differential expression gene between the condition previously choosen.

  - Go to Differential Expression, choose DEseq2
- - Acording your normalized method choice in step 1, notify the Data Normalization method, and choose Experiment Design, and condition.
+ - According to your normalized method choice in step 1, notify the Data Normalization method, and choose Experiment Design, and condition.
  - For this dataset choose `condition, condition`
  - Choose the Test Method, Exact test, GLM likelihood ratio test, and GLM quasi-likelihood F-test.
  - For this dataset choose `Exact test`